-The chapter adopts a Foucauldian conceptual approach to explore the power and regulatory dynamics inherent in contemporary smart city and smart infrastructure initiatives, as illustrated by iSMART and Flexlast.
-The main reason for this lies in Foucault's governmentality framework, which allows the study of differing apparatuses of power, understood as historically situated ensembles of techniques for organising and regulating the objects and resources of governing (Foucault, 2008: 186).
-In differentiating, for example, between juridico-legal, pastoral, disciplinary and security types of power, Foucault (2007) offers a metalevel of analysis that moves beyond a mere description of the specific techniques and discursive regimes through which power acts, to focus instead on the crosscutting rationalities that characterise differing modes of power anchored in specific milieux and historical contexts.
+The second reason for our insistence on Foucault relates to his wider ambition to develop a conceptual framework for the study of differing apparatuses of power (governmentalities), understood as historically situated ensembles of techniques for organising and regulating the objects and resources of governing (Foucault, 2008, page 186).
+This ambition distinguishes Foucault's work from other theoretical approaches to power and control, offered by authors such as Deleuze (1992), Baudrillard (1994), and Bogard (1996).
+Furthermore, in differentiating, for example, between juridico-legal, pastoral, disciplinary, and security types of power, Foucault (2007a) offers a metalevel of analysis that moves beyond a mere description of the specific techniques and discursive regimes through which power acts, to focus instead on the crosscutting rationalities that characterise differing modes of power anchored in specific milieux and historical contexts.
+Consequently, Foucault's governmentality framework implies a move from the particular to the general, and from the descriptive to the analytical, that goes beyond the reach of other relational and mediation-centred approaches, such as actornetwork theory (Latour, 2005).
+This strongly adds to Foucault's appeal for our purposes.

-More specifically, we here retain in particular Foucault's conceptualisation of (the apparatus of) 'security' as opposed to 'discipline', as a conceptual tool that allows the emphasis and exploration of the intrinsic flexibility of contemporary governing through code (Bauman and Lyon, 2013), in its relation to reality, normalisation and space (Klauser, 2013; Klauser and Albrechtslund, 2014).
+The third reason that we find Foucault of particular relevance for the present paper is his conceptualisation of (the apparatus of) 'security' as opposed to (the apparatus of) 'discipline'.
+More specifically, this paper starts from the assumption that in Foucault's security we find a conceptual tool that allows the emphasis and exploration of the intrinsic flexibility of contemporary governing through code, in its relation to reality, normalisation, and space (Klauser, 2013; Klauser and Albrechtslund, forthcoming).

-This focus is neither meant to imply that contemporary governing through code entails a strictly homogeneous range of techniques in terms of their regulatory logics, nor to suggest that these techniques should be regarded exclusively as the expression and correlative of Foucauldian security.
+This thesis neither implies that contemporary governing through code entails a strictly homogeneous range of techniques in terms of their regulatory logics, nor suggests that these techniques should be regarded exclusively as the expression and correlative of Foucauldian security.
 Rather, our key argument is that Foucault's conceptualisation of security offers a powerful analytical heuristic through which to explore some (but not all) of the power dynamics inherent in contemporary governing through code.

-The chapter thus also lays stress on a range of principles and issues characterising current smart city developments that Foucault neither explored nor foresaw, but which develop his conceptual and historical framework in very interesting ways.
+The paper also lays stress on a range of principles and issues characterising current smart-city developments that Foucault neither explored nor foresaw, but which develop his conceptual and historical framework in very interesting ways.
 In this sense, our analysis contributes not only to the operationalisation but also to the extension of Foucault's approach to governmentality and power, from a viewpoint centred on the problematics of contemporary governing through code.